piyushpatel2005/imgapp/README.md

     npm Install
     ```

+    - Make sure that `mongod` is running.
+Then, you can proceed to next step.

     To run the application, from the root of the project, execute following command:

     `npm start`

     This will launch the server on port 3300.
 You can visit the app at:
     [http://localhost:3300](http://localhost:3300).